False confession: Better police training

 Researchers argue that the police need to be trained better at identifying the circumstances which contribute to false confessions and the type of suspects inclined to make them.
-In the early 1990s, British psychologists collaborated with law enforcement to develop a more conversational approach to obtain information from suspects.
+The Wicklander-Zulawski method has been deployed extensively across U.S. based Federal, State, and Local Law Enforcement post 2017 to combat false confessions via an ethical, non-confrontational, evidence based investigating interview system.
+The WZ Method focuses on rapport building and does not allow deception or coercive tactics in order to obtain guilty admission.
+Additionally in the early 1990s, British psychologists collaborated with law enforcement to develop a more conversational approach to obtain information from suspects.
 This approach, which is more ethical and less confrontational, became known as the PEACE method of interrogation.

 The method has five stages: Preparation and Planning; Engage and Explain; Account, Clarification, Challenge; Closure; and Evaluation.
 Using this approach, investigators are not supposed to interrupt suspects while they tell their story; use open‐ended questions; and challenge any inconsistencies or contradictions after the subject has told their story.
 Also interviewers are not allowed to deceive or pretend they have incriminating evidence they do not actually have.

 Taping interrogations and confessions

 In response to the prevalence of false confessions induced by aggressive police interrogation methods, one suggested solution has been to videotape all interrogations so that what occurred can be monitored by the legal defense team and by jury members.
 This solution stems from the perception that videotaped interrogations and confessions allow for a more complete and objective record of the police–suspect interaction.
 Those who advocate for the videotaping of interrogations argue that the presence of the camera will deter the use of coercive methods to induce confessions and will provide a visual and auditory record which can be used to evaluate the voluntariness and potential veracity of any confession.

 However, a study in the Journal of Psychiatry & Law notes that videotaping on its own "will not solve the problem of false confessions occurring nor will it ensure that false confessions will be detected before an innocent life is ruined".
 The authors argue that "More needs to be done with regard to reforming how police go about interviewing/interrogating suspects in the first place".